Nathaniel P. Tallmadge: Governor of Wisconsin Territory

-In the early 1840s, Tallmadge purchased a large tract of land in what became Fond du Lac, Wisconsin, in anticipation of constructing a home for his retirement.
+In the early 1840s, Tallmadge purchased a large tract of land in what became Fond du Lac, Wisconsin, in anticipation of constructing a home for his retirement; he was likely drawn to Fond du Lac by his former associate from Poughkeepsie, Henry Conklin.
 In 1844, John Tyler, who had become president following Harrison's death, offered Tallmadge the governorship of Wisconsin Territory.
 He accepted, and moved to Fond du Lac.
 The Senate confirmed the appointment in June, and Tallmadge arrived in Wisconsin in August.
 James Duane Doty, who had been governor since 1841, had a contentious relationship with the territorial legislature.
 Although legislators were initially suspicious of Tallmadge, who had not lived in Wisconsin prior to his appointment, he won them over by taking a conciliatory approach in his initial message.
 Promising not to take an overly partisan approach, he advocated for the expansion of railroads, in keeping with the position he had taken as a state legislator and a U.S. Senator.
 He also argued against extending the naturalization period for Wisconsin citizenship to 21 years, and promoted experimental farms and agricultural societies.
 The legislature authorized printing and distribution of his message, including 750 copies in German, the first time Wisconsin legislators had ever taken such an action.

 The 1844 presidential election was won by Democrat James K. Polk.
 In April 1845, Polk nominated Henry Dodge to serve as territorial governor.
 Dodge, who had also been Wisconsin Territory's first governor, was easily confirmed by the U.S. Senate, and assumed his new post on April 8, 1845.